octarisk/octarisk/README.md

 calculation shall be implemented with free software only.

-The code is written in Octave and C++ language and will be useable right out-of-the box with Octave version 4.4.1 and the Financial and Statistics package.
+The code is written in Octave and C++ language and will be useable right out-of-the box with Octave version 4.4.1 (up to Octarisk v0.6.0) and the Financial, IO, Struct, Parallel and Statistics package.
+Starting from Octarisk v0.7.0 only Octave versions 5.2.0 or higher are supported.
 The code is licensed under the GNU GPL.

 Further information:
 [website](http://www.octarisk.com)